rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 # Project phase 1 - Definition and planning

-Upon a development of the application, there are seveal reasons why I wanted to implement this project.
+Upon developing this application, there were several reasons why I decided to implement this project.
+First, I wanted to improve my understanding of full-stack development, especially using Node.js, SQLite, and React.
+Secondly, I enjoy cooking and thought it would be meaningful and fun to create an application that allows people to share their favorite recipes.
+Lastly, I wanted to challenge myself by building a fully functional CRUD application from scratch.

 ## 1. User Personas

 ### Persona 1: University student living alone - "Aki"

 Age: 22

-Occupation: 3rd-year IT engineer student at Centria UAS

-Place of residence: Finland
+Occupation: 3rd-year IT engineer student at Centria UAS Place of residence: Finland
 Personality: Self-paced and thrifty, basically cooks his own meals every day

 Needs: